ufo-kit/tomoperf/README.md

     $ ./perf run

-To run a specific runner use
+To disable one or more runners use

-    $ ./perf run --name foo
+    $ ./perf run --disable foo,bar

 and to see more output pass the `--verbose` flag to the `perf` script.